-The work gets underway in early February and is expected to be completed by the end of winter.
+The work gets underway in early February.
 It is part of the Zoo’s ongoing renewals programme and takes advantage of innovations in technology to improve the visitor experience and our animals’ environment.

 Hamilton City Council Visitor Destination Manager Lee-Ann Jordan says it was important to minimise disruption to the chimps during the work.